tgstation/tgstation-server/README.md

 ### Installation

+Follow the instructions for your OS below.

+#### Windows

-1. [Download the latest release .zip](https://github.com/tgstation/tgstation-server/releases/latest).
-The `ServerService` package will only work on Windows.
-Choose `ServerConsole` if that is not your target OS or you prefer not to use the Windows service.
+[Download the latest release .zip](https://github.com/tgstation/tgstation-server/releases/latest).
+You probably want the `ServerService` package.
+Choose `ServerConsole` if you prefer not to use the Windows service.

-2. Extract the .zip file to where you want the server to run from.
+Extract the .zip file to where you want the server to run from.
 Note the account running the server must have write and delete access to the `lib` subdirectory.

-#### Windows

 If you wish to install the TGS as a service, run `Tgstation.Server.Host.Service.exe`.
 It should prompt you to install it.
 Click `Yes` and accept a potential UAC elevation prompt and the setup wizard should run.